Finishing a Review & Understanding Proof Decisions

 Once all the decision makers have submitted a final decision, a final decision is calculated based on the following rules:

 - If at least one decision was set to “Changes required” the review stage decision will be set to “Changes required”

 - If at least one decision was set to “Approved with changes” and nobody in the stage selected “Changes required” then the stage decision will be “Approved with changes”

 - If at least one decision is “Approved” and nobody in the stage selected “Changes required” or “Approved with changes” then the stage decision will be “Approved”

 - If all decisions are set to “Not relevant” then the stage decision will be “Not relevant”

 This calculation is set to ensure no markup or comments are missing in the proofing process.

-- A reviewer can change a decision after the final decision has been calculated providing the proof has not been manually locked, or locked because a new version has been submitted.
+- A reviewer can change a decision after the final decision has been calculated providing the proof has not been locked.

-- If a reviewer does change a decision whilst the proof is still unlocked then the review stage and final decision are calculated again.
+- If a reviewer does change a decision while the proof is unlocked then the review stage and final decision are calculated again.

 - Decision calculation will NOT happen if you select “Only one decision is required” in the review stage settings.